Cloud storage is useful, but it has many confusing and competing alternatives.

 This lets me easily pick and choose which portions of my cloud storage account I want replicated to any specific machine.

 OneDrive includes a similar feature.
 Google Drive and S3 do not.

 5. Dropbox is cost effective for me

-Dropbox’s Professional plan includes 2 terabytes for around $200 per year.
+Dropbox’s Professional plan includes three terabytes for around $200 per year.

-Since I continue to use S3 for other things, it’s difficult to put an exact figure on how much I was paying for the storage replaced by Dropbox, but I estimate it as at least $40/month, or close to $500 a year.
-In addition, since it doesn’t include synchronization tools, it all needs to be managed manually, requiring an additional investment of my time.5
+Since I continue to use S3 for other things, it’s difficult to put an exact figure on how much I was paying for the storage replaced by Dropbox, but I estimate it was close to $500 a year.
+In addition, since it didn’t include synchronization tools, it all needed to be managed manually, requiring more of my time.5

 Microsoft’s OneDrive is complex to compare.
 A terabyte free with Microsoft Office is pretty compelling … if you have Microsoft Office.
 At $100 per year, though, it’s almost as cost effective to get Office just for the online storage, as long as a terabyte is enough.
 Much like Dropbox, it does include file history, though as I mentioned, Linux isn’t supported directly.
-That the OneDrive client is baked into Windows 10 also makes this a convenient solution if you work primarily in the Microsoft eco-system.
+That the OneDrive client is baked into Windows 10 & 11 also makes this a convenient solution if you work primarily in the Microsoft eco-system.
 On the other hand, OneDrive’s approach to backing up some Windows-standard folders is considered by many to be over-reaching and quite confusing.

 Bottom line: it’s Dropbox for me

-Dropbox fills my needs quite nicely.
-It’s true I could cut costs even more by relying on OneDrive (I’d have to get or somehow manage additional space beyond that first free terabyte) or Google Drive.
-In either case, my ability to automatically and easily replicate to my Linux machines would come to an end.
+Dropbox fills my needs nicely.
+I could cut costs even more by relying on OneDrive (I’d have to get or somehow manage additional space beyond that first free terabyte) or Google Drive.

 For me, Dropbox seems the right choice.